All-Palestine Government: Dissolution

 The situation changed again after the 1958 unification of Egypt and Syria in the United Arab Republic.
 In June 1959, Gamal Abdel Nasser officially annulled the All-Palestine Government by decree, reasoning that the All-Palestine Government had failed to advance the Palestinian cause.
 In addition, Nasser proclaimed his intention to work towards the formation of a new Palestinian government that would fight for the "liberation of all Palestine".
 This plan met the opposition of the Jordanian government, that held at that time the West Bank under its control.
 At that time, Amin al-Husayni moved from Egypt to Lebanon and the Gaza Strip became directly administered by Egypt.
-In March 1962 a Constitution for the Gaza Strip was issued confirming the role of the Legislative Council.
-Egyptian administration came to an end in June 1967 when the Gaza Strip was captured by Israel in the Six-Day War.
+In March 1962 a Constitution for the Gaza Strip was issued by the Egyptian government, establishing a new Legislative Council.
+Egyptian administration as well as the functioning of that legislative council came to an end in June 1967 when the Gaza Strip was captured by Israel in the Six-Day War.